-Meckstroth has held leadership roles on various projects related to adolescent health and youth development—for example, the Outcome and Implementation Study of REAL Essentials Advance, the Development of Conceptual Models for Sexual Risk Avoidance and Cessation, the Personal Responsibility Education Program Evaluation, and the Evaluation of Adolescent Pregnancy Prevention Approaches.
+Meckstroth has held leadership roles on various projects related to adolescent health and youth development—for example, the Components Study of REAL Essentials Advance, Performance Measures and Adult Preparation Subjects, the Personal Responsibility Education Program Evaluation, and the Evaluation of Adolescent Pregnancy Prevention Approaches.
 In addition, she has expertise in policies to promote employment and strong families, having served as project director and principal investigator for the Rural Welfare-to-Work Strategies Demonstration Evaluation, an experimental impact and benefit-cost study of innovative programs.
 She also played leading roles on the Job Search Assistance Evaluation and Advancing Welfare and Family Self-Sufficiency Research.

 To promote the development and use of evidence, Meckstroth is an experienced provider of evaluation and program technical assistance.
 She has provided evaluation technical assistance on a wide range of methodological issues encompassing both quantitative and qualitative methods.
 In addition, she has provided strategic planning guidance to policymakers and practitioners, convened and facilitated meetings of experts, and collaborated with practitioners on piloting and refining program innovations using formative, rapid-cycle learning methods.